act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 ## Accessibility Support

-_There are There are no accessibility support issues known.._
+There are no accessibility support issues known.

 ## Background